 Venture Round in 2011

-Asarina Pharma AB is a Swedish biotechnology company dedicated to developing innovative therapies for premenstrual dysphoric disorder (PMDD) and other menstrually related conditions.
-The company is advancing Sepranolone (UC1010), a treatment specifically targeting PMDD, and is also working on a second-generation oral compound currently in preclinical development for the same disorder.
-Asarina's research is grounded in over 40 years of study into allopregnanolone-related neurological disorders, and it aims to create a new family of compounds known as GAMSA (GABA-A Modulating Steroid Antagonists).
-These compounds are intended to provide effective and safe treatment options for a range of neuroendocrinological conditions that remain largely untreated.
+Asarina Pharma AB is a Swedish biotechnology company dedicated to developing innovative treatments for premenstrual dysphoric disorder (PMDD) and other conditions related to hormonal fluctuations.
+The company's primary focus is on Sepranolone, a therapeutic agent designed to address the challenges associated with PMDD.
+In addition to Sepranolone, Asarina is advancing a second-generation oral compound in preclinical development aimed at PMDD.
+The company's research is rooted in over 40 years of studies on Allopregnanolone-related neurological disorders, and it is also working on a new family of compounds known as GAMSA (GABA-A Modulating Steroid Antagonists).
+These efforts aim to create effective and safe treatments for various neuroendocrinological conditions that remain inadequately addressed in the current medical landscape.

 Safe Orthopaedics